linsomniac/uplaybook/docs/running.md

 ## Getting Task Help

-Run `up --up-docs module.task` to get help about a task:
+Run `updocs module.task` to get help about a task:

-    $ up --up-docs fs.cp
+    $ updocs fs.cp
     # fs.cp

     Copy the `src` file to `dst`, optionally templating the contents in `src`.
     [...]

-Or to get a list of tasks in a module, specify `up --up-docs module`
+Or to get a list of tasks in a module, specify `updocs module`

-    $ up --up-docs fs
+    $ updocs fs
     Filesystem Related Tasks

     This module contains uPlaybook tasks that are related to file system operations.